ayoubchaoui/data-engineering-zoomcamp/02-workflow-orchestration/README.md

 2. If port `8080` is occupied, adjust the Kestra Docker Compose file to use a different port.
 3. For Linux users, if you encounter `Connection Refused` errors, modify the Docker Compose file to use `postgres_zoomcamp` instead of `host.docker.internal`.

 ---

-## Homework

-Refer to the **2025 cohort folder** for homework tasks and additional resources.

----

-## Community Notes

-Feel free to contribute your notes by creating a PR to this file!

-- Notes from Manuel Guerra
-- Notes from Horeb Seidou
-- Notes from Livia
-- 2025 Gitbook Notes from Tinker0425

----